PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 16:26:49
+Last updated: 2024-04-02 16:27:52
-Random Quote: Study the past, if you would divine the future. - Confucius
+Random Quote: Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom. - Marcel Proust